ZiadHatab/ziadhatab.github.io/_posts/2023-06-26-vna-switch-terms.md

 ![Error box model of a two-port VNA.](generic_error_box_model.png) _Fig.
 4. Error box model of a two-port VNA._

-As the next step, the wave parameter matrices in the above equation are split into two parts: a diagonal part and a non-diagonal part.
+Next, the wave parameter matrices are split into a diagonal part and a non-diagonal part.

 $$
 \begin{bmatrix}